Multispectral imaging camera sensors on agricultural drones allow the farmer to manage crops, soil, fertilizing and irrigation more effectively.

 - ToF 3D depth technology is excellent for measuring volumes.
 These camera sensors can be used to measure stockpiles of manure and mulch for example

 Visible light is defined as having wavelengths in the range of 400 to 700 nm.
-In agriculture, a quality drone with with an excellent gimbal and camera can be used for visual farm inspections, elevation modeling and even plant counting.
+In agriculture, a quality drone with an excellent gimbal and camera can be used for visual farm inspections, elevation modeling and even plant counting.

 This video gives further detail on multispectral mapping.